FirasAbouzahr/DOI-MachineLearning/README.md

 However, oftentimes, the gammas will interact at different depths.
 For instance, one of the photons may deposit its energy at the front of a crystal while the other deposits its energy closer to the back of another crystal.
 In this case, naively drawing the tomographic line to connect the centers of the crystals would incorrectly localize where the annihilation event occurred.
 The importance of high-resolution image reconstruction calls for effective and efficient methods of determining DOI!
 Statistical analysis of experimental observables illustrate that certain computed quantites change at different depths allowing us to sometimes distinguish between different DOIs and correct parallax error.
-In order to optimize the ability and rapidity of identifying DOI, we employ machine learning!
+Results from the analysis have already shown that DOI resolution, a measure of how well our detectors and corresponding analysis can identify DOI, is a function of crystal surface roguhness (more on this later)!
+In order to optimize the ability and rapidity of identifying DOI, we employ machine learning.

 This readme document will:
 1. Walk through the basic statistical analysis we can conduct on experimental observables to distinguish DOIs and the general results as well as how to reproduce these results using the python scripts in [Analysis](/Analysis/) directory.